MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/faq-mobile.md

 For **iOS** devices, Dynamics 365 Remote Assist mobile is available in 155 countries.

-*The Remote Assist mobile app is only available on iOS devices, **not** Android devices in China.
-There is no Google Play store or a way to side load option for the application in China.
+* In China, the Dynamics 365 Remote Assist mobile app is only available on iOS devices, and **not** Android devices.

 ## What languages does Dynamics 365 Remote Assist Mobile support?